oTree-org/otree-core/docs/_build/html/_sources/prerequisites.txt

 You need a basic understanding of your operating system's command prompt.
 You should know common commands like ``ls``, ``cd``, and ``mv``, and how to launch a program by entering its name at the command prompt.
+Here is how to open your command prompt.

 Windows
 -------